Great Decisions

 encouraged, but not required.

-This fall we will have 4 sessions using the Great Decisions materials and 2 open discussions on current
+This spring we will have 4 sessions using the Great Decisions materials and 2 open discussions on current

 events – with the topics chosen by the participants.
 In an age where our political discourse has become